malramsay64/phd-thesis/05_Crystal_Melting/results.md

 which is where the x axis is zero, that is $1-\exp{\left(\frac{-\Delta G_\text{crystal}(T)}{k_\text{B} T}\right)} = 0$.
-Further further away from the melting point there is a sharp deviation, with what looks to be a completely different model of melting.
+Further further away from the melting point there is a sharp deviation, with what looks to be a different temperature dependence of melting rate.

 ![Determining the relationship between components of the Wilson--Frenkel model of melting.